bscny/git-practice/week-09/readme.md

     - the reason of that is "probably" because of fire wall issue, 99% of the time.
 So if AWS has the correct inbound, that means the problem is in linux itself
 7. `cd /etc/iptables/`
 8. `sudo vim rules.v4`
-    - again, if you have `E212: Can't open file for writing` while saving files your vim, go straightly to step 15 and come back
+    - again, if you have `E212: Can't open file for writing` while saving files on your vim, go straightly to step 15 and come back
 9. delete the line `-A INPUT -p tcp -m tcp --dport 80 -j REJECT --reject-with icmp-port-unreachable`
     - ![image05](https://github.com/bscny/git-practice/blob/main/assets/images/week_09/5.png)
 10. after that, exit vim and type `sudo iptables -D INPUT -p tcp --dport 80 -j REJECT`